 When a website is breached this site often shows a certificate error.
 When you encounter an error like this on a website close it and try again at a later stage.
 Never submit any information to a website giving certificate errors.

-- Encrypt important files and information
+- Encrypt and backup important files and information

 A paper wallet can be a good way to secure funds long-term if done correctly.
 Create a wallet on a air gapped machine (never been connected to the internet), print the keys, store funds on the wallet and store the private keys in a safe place.